lc-soft/LCUI/README.md

 ![preview](preview.png)

 - **Component Development in React-like Style:** Writing UI configuration files using TypeScript.
-With the combined advantages of TypeScript, JSX syntax, and the LCUI React library, you can succinctly describe interface structure, resource dependencies, component states, data binding, and event binding.
+With the combined advantages of TypeScript, JSX syntax, and the LCUI React library, you can succinctly describe UI structure, resource dependencies, component states, data binding, and event binding.
 - **Various Stylesheet Writing Methods:** [Tailwind CSS](https://tailwindcss.com/), [CSS Modules](https://github.com/css-modules/css-modules), [Sass](https://sass-lang.com/), and global CSS.
 - **File-system based router:** Organize application pages in directory form, with each page corresponding to a directory.
 The path of the directory serves as the route for that page.
 With the built-in application router, you can easily implement page switching and navigation without manual route configuration.
 - **User-friendly and Modern Icon Library:** Icons are sourced from the [fluentui-system-icons](https://github.com/microsoft/fluentui-system-icons) library, with partial customization to fit LCUI's characteristics, offering similar usage patterns.